 The process for requesting records from a local sheriff’s department will vary slightly from department to department.
 Steps for requesting records from the Maricopa County Sheriff, which is fairly typical for every sheriff’s department in the state.

-Step 1: Acces the Sheriff’s Website
+Step 1: Access the Sheriff’s Website

 The local sheriff’s website is a great resource of information and should contain a page with specific instructions as to what records are available and the best way to request records from the department.
 Look for the following terms to locate the page that contains records information.

-• Services
+- Services

-• Records Requests
+- Records Requests

-• Freedom of Information Act
+- Freedom of Information Act

-For example, the Maricopa County Sheriff’s Department website has a page titled “Request Other MCSO Public Records
+For example, the Maricopa County Sheriff’s Department website has a page titled “Request Other MCSO Public Records”

 Step 2: Follow Specific Steps to Make a Request